 - 1. How many HIP participants reach their \$300,000 annual benefit limit each year?
 How do these individuals meet their health care needs during the period of exhaustion of their benefit and the beginning of the next coverage term? - 2.
 How many HIP participants reach their \$1,000,000 lifetime benefit maximum?
 How do they go about meeting their health care needs after their HIP benefits are exhausted? - 3.
 What are the consequences of limiting participants' ability to switch plans after they have made an initial POWER Account contribution?
 What percentage of HIP applicants are auto-assigned to an MCO? - 4.
-How many enrollees are reassigned from HIP MCOs each year to ESP?
-How many are reassigned from ESP to a HIP MCO? - 5.
 What percentage of the potentially eligible population enrolls in HIP?
-How does the percentage vary by major population subgroups (HIP Caretakers, HIP Adults) and income level? - 6.
-What are the consequences of requiring HIP participants with family income less than 150 percent of the FPL to pay monthly premiums?
+How does the percentage vary by major population subgroups (HIP Caretakers, HIP Adults) and income level? - 5.
+What are the consequences of requiring HIP participants with family income less than 100 percent of the FPL to pay monthly contributions?
 How many of these participants fail to make their first POWER Account contribution?
-How many of these participants are disenrolled for failure to pay their premiums? - 7.
-To what extent has HIP impacted the uninsurance rate in Indiana? - 8.
-To what extent has HIP reduced uncompensated care provided by Indiana's federally funded health clinics? - 9.
+How many of these participants are disenrolled for failure to pay their contributions? - 6.
+To what extent has HIP impacted the uninsurance rate in Indiana? - 7.
+To what extent has HIP reduced uncompensated care provided by Indiana's federally funded health clinics? - 8.
 How many enrollees exhaust their POWER Account each year?
 How many enrollees are able to roll-over a sufficient POWER Account balance to reduce their subsequent year's required contribution by at least half?
-How many enrollees are able to achieve a \$0 contribution by this means? - 68.
+How many enrollees are able to achieve a \$0 contribution by this means? - 66.
 Interim Evaluation Reports.
-In the event the state requests to extend the demonstration beyond the current approval period under the authority of §1115(a), (e), or (f) of the Act, the state must submit an interim evaluation report as part of the state's request for each subsequent renewal. - 69.
+In the event the state requests to extend the demonstration beyond the current approval period under the authority of §1115(a), (e), or (f) of the Act, the state must submit an interim evaluation report as part of the state's request for each subsequent renewal. - 67.
 Final Evaluation Design and Implementation.
 CMS must provide comments on the draft evaluation design within 60 days of receipt, and the state shall submit a final design within 60 days after receipt of CMS comments.
 The state must implement the evaluation design and submit its progress in each of the quarterly and annual progress reports.
 The state must submit to CMS a draft of the evaluation report within 120 days after expiration of the demonstration.
 CMS must provide comments within 60 days after receipt of the report.
 The state must submit the final evaluation report within 60 days after receipt of CMS comments.

-70. Cooperation with Federal Evaluators.
-Should CMS undertake an independent evaluation of any component of the demonstration, the m shall cooperate fully with CMS or the independent evaluator selected by CMS.
+68. Cooperation with Federal Evaluators.
+Should CMS undertake an independent evaluation of any component of the demonstration, the state shall cooperate fully with CMS or the independent evaluator selected by CMS.
 The state shall submit the required data to CMS or the contractor.